team-friendo/signalboost/docs/design-for-encrypting-user-metadata-at-rest.md

 All data in the Signalboost Protocol Store uses a user's phone number as an ID.
 Linked to that ID are various data such as:

+* UUIDs (discussed above: these are currently redundant with phone numbers, but exist as a precursor to Signal migrating away from using phone numbers as unique IDs)
 * Ephemeral encryption and decryption keys for sessions between a proxy phone number and a user (which are updated as the key materials "ratchets" forward with each message exchange)
-* UUIDs and long-term identity keys ("fingerprints" or "safety numbers") associated with a user's current Signal installation
+* Long-term identity keys ("fingerprints" or "safety numbers") associated with a user's current Signal installation
-* Identity keys for each device the user uses to send Signal messages
+* Identity keys for each device the user uses to send Signal messages, and for the devices of users with wi

 Depending on the implementation of the Signal Protocol Store, these records may be stored in a way that tracks when they were last updated, which may, in turn, leak information of when a user last used Signal, and by association, Signalboost.

-We currently follow the convention of storing the Signal Protocol Store data as JSON blobs on the filesystem, stored in docker-mounted volumes that may be accesed by anyone with root on the Signalboost server.
+Signalboost currently stores the Signal Protocol Store data as JSON blobs on the filesystem, stored in docker-mounted volumes that may be accesed by anyone with root on the Signalboost server.
+Soon, we will store them in postgres databases that will be similarly accesible to anyone with root on the server.

 ### Signalboost User Data